 Please remember to never flush disposable wipes down the toilet as they cause environmental issues in our seas and sewers.
 They should go in the grey bin only.

 Your average sanitary pad can contain the equivalent of four plastic carrier bags.
-Change up your monthly routine by learning more about having a plastic-free period.
+Find out more about reusable period products.

 From birth to potty, a child can use around 4,500 disposable nappies.
 Each of these can take up to 500 years to degrade in landfill.
 'Real' nappies not only help the environment and expose your baby to less chemicals, but they can also save you up to £500.
-Find out more about our reusable nappy scheme
+Find out more about reusable nappies

 Cut your single-use plastic consumption even further by switching your plastic disposable razor for a reusable razor.
 Whether you're male or female, there are plenty on the market to suit your needs.